 In the fall (which starts in August each year), our schedules are kept to just 2-3 days per week generally.
 In the spring (which starts annually in early January), this increases to 3-4 days per week.
 HCYA never schedules events on Sundays, and we also strive to avoid booking Wednesdays, except for the Homeschool World Series (see below).
 The schedule is set as far ahead of time as possible, and communications are sent out regularly.

 A good numbers of our practices are combined with both Varsity and Jr. Varsity players practicing together; we strive to think of HCYA Baseball as "one team".

 In the fall we will participate in two different leagues - one for Varsity, one for Jr. Varsity - which provide most of our games for the season.

 In the spring we play individual games, along with some weekend tournaments.
-To help minimize our field rental costs (and therefore team fees), we play mostly away games, with only a handful of home games each season.
+To help minimize our costs and team fees, we play mostly away games, with only a handful of home games each season.
 The finale of our spring season is the Homeschool World Series, about which more below.

 Every effort is made to provide ample playing time for all players on the JV squad, as its purpose is to develop players who will contribute to Varsity’s future success.
 Depending on the size of the JV roster though, there will be some limitations to available playing time.
 Playing time on the Varsity squad is earned and allocated in our best efforts to play our best baseball every game (Col.3:23).

-We have a "player agent" position on our board of directors, whose role is to be the first contact point for any questions/concerns about playing time which might arise, then to facilitate any coaching conversation needed at an appropriate time.
+We have 2 "player agent" positions on our board of directors, whose role is to be the first contact point for any questions/concerns about playing time which might arise, then to facilitate any coaching conversation needed at an appropriate time.
 This helps us avoid game-day or practice-day discussions, and instead handle these situations confidentially.
 We are an organization committed to honoring Christ in all that we do, but that does not mean misunderstandings do not arise sometimes which need clarification.

 Homeschool World Series - Florida Spring tournament